 Solicitation of Candidates.
-Annually, usually in July, all members of ALA are invited to recommend individuals or apply themselves for President-Elect, Director or Chapter Resource Team positions within the Association.
+Annually, usually in July, all members of ALA are invited to recommend individuals or apply themselves for President-Elect or Director positions within the Association.

 Correspondence with Candidates.
-Members are notified they have been nominated for President-Elect, Director and/or Chapter Resource Team member and the appropriate forms and materials are obtained for further consideration by the appropriate committee.
+Members are notified they have been nominated for President-Elect or Director and the appropriate forms and materials are obtained for further consideration by the appropriate committee.
 This correspondence is conducted by the committee staff liaison.

 Due Diligence Research.
-The committee conducts research on all candidates for President-Elect, Director and Chapter Resource Team member prior to the in-person meeting.
+The committee conducts research on all candidates for President-Elect or Director prior to the in-person meeting.
 Committee members should record the name of each person contacted for due diligence research about a given candidate and the date of that contact.